7.6 Examples

 7.6.1 A Flat-Spectrum Source

-One often does not know the exact spectrum shape of the object to be observed, so the answer to a simple question is desired: how long will it take to achieve a given signal-to-noise ratio at a given wavelength if the flux at that wavelength is specified?
+One often does not know the exact spectral shape of the object to be observed, so the answer to a simple question is desired: how long will it take to achieve a given signal-to-noise ratio at a given wavelength if the flux at that wavelength is specified?
 The easiest way to determine this is to use a flat spectrum as input.
-How long will it take to achieve S/N = 10 per resolution element at 1320 Å for a point source with a flux of 10−15 erg cm−2 s–1 Å–1 using a medium resolution grating?
+How long will it take to achieve S/N = 10 per resolution element at 1320 Å for a point source with a flux of 10−15 erg cm−2 s–1 Å–1 using a medium-resolution grating?

 Only the G130M grating covers the desired wavelength at medium resolution, but several choices of central wavelength are available.
 We illustrate two approaches: one that uses a cenwave for which only Segment A is available under the COS 2025 policy, and one that uses a dual-segment cenwave.
 In practice, the choice will depend on the user's science goal.